 Guide.
 Supporter.
 Educator.
-A mortgage loan originator wears many hats while finding a residential loan that will work for a borrower and steering the prospective homeowner or refinancer through the whole application process.
+A mortgage loan originator (MLO) wears many hats while finding a residential loan that will work for a borrower and steering the prospective homeowner or refinancer through the whole application process.

-The person or entity is the original point of contact for borrowers.
+An MLO is the original point of contact for borrowers.
 Their role is regulated to prevent the kind of mortgage fraud that occurred during the housing crisis and financial meltdown of 2008.

-Here’s what you should know about what they do, how they’re regulated, and how they can help you get the right loan to the closing table.
+Here’s what you should know about what MLOs do, how they’re regulated, and how they can help you get the right loan to the closing table.

 What Is a Mortgage Loan Originator?

-A mortgage loan originator (MLO) evaluates and recommends approval of residential loan applications on behalf of customers.
-Some work directly for a mortgage lender; others, called mortgage brokers, are MLOs who offer options from several lenders.
+An MLO evaluates and recommends approval of residential loan applications on behalf of customers.
+Some work directly for a mortgage lender, while others, called mortgage brokers, are MLOs who offer options from several lenders.

-MLOs might be paid a salary plus commission, but commission only is far more common.
+MLOs might be paid a salary plus commission, but commission-only is far more common.
 They must be licensed in the states where they do business or under the umbrella of the bank, bank subsidiary, or credit union that employs them.

-They educate the borrower about different kinds of mortgages, the application process, and how mortgages work, and ensure legal compliance and completeness to close the loan.
+MLOs work to find a mortgage for each borrower’s unique situation.
+They must be excellent communicators since they guide people through the mortgage process.
+They educate the borrower about different kinds of mortgages, the application process, and how mortgages work, and they ensure legal compliance and completeness to close the loan.

 Since MLOs often work on commission, it’s usually in their best interests to find a compatible loan for the borrower that will make it to the closing table.
 They don’t get paid if the loan falls through.
-To get your business, it’s also in their best interests to offer the most competitive terms possible.
+To get your business, it’s also in their best interest to offer the most competitive terms possible.

 First-time homebuyers can